 Tunnel 2: router->win

-In the screen, shown in Figure C-18, make sure that "win -> router" is select and deselect the Use Add Wizard check box.
+9. In the new policy's properties screen, shown in Figure C-18, make sure that "win -> router" is select and deselect the Use Add Wizard check box.
 Then, click the Add button to create the second IP filter.